garokech/Milestone-Project-1/README.md

 # Milestone-Project-1

 This is my first Milestone Project.
-Let's hope it gets done.
+Pictures are not "Labeled for noncommercial reuse or reuse."